 A Bill of Lading is a legal document that proves that goods have been shipped from one place to another.
 It is also a contract between the shipper and the carrier, and it outlines the terms and conditions of the shipment.
 Cargo delivery is only possible with the bill of lading in hand, and some freight forwarders demand more money in exchange for the bill of lading.

-Cargo hijacking by scam freight forwarders is a serious problem that can lead to serious consequences.
+Cargo hijacking by scam freight forwarders is a serious problem that can have serious consequences.
 Cargo theft is the illegal taking of a shipment of goods while in transit.
-This can be done by a number of means, including force, threat of force, or deception.
-Often, the thieves will pose as legitimate freight forwarders in order to gain access to the cargo.
-Once they have access, they will take the cargo and sell it for their own profit.
-This can be a serious problem for businesses that rely on shipments of goods, as it can lead to lost revenue and damaged goods.
+This can be done by several means, including force, threat of force, or deception.
+Often, the thieves will pose as legitimate freight forwarders to gain access to the cargo.
+Once they have access, they will take the cargo and sell it for their profit.
+This can be a serious problem for businesses that rely on goods shipments, as it can lead to lost revenue and damaged goods.
 In some cases, it can also lead to personal injury or death.

 Misrepresentation of Services